 Three pilot schools in the Metropolitan Nashville Innovation Zone, or “iZone,” implemented Multi-Classroom Leadership beginning in 2013-14, one of the Opportunity Culture school models designed to reach more students with excellent teachers, for more pay, within regular budgets.
 The schools aim to reach at least 80 percent of students with excellent teachers in charge of their learning.

-The three Opportunity Culture schools—Buena Vista Elementary, Robert Churchwell Museum Magnet Elementary and Bailey STEM Magnet Middle School—created school design teams of teachers and administrators that eventually selected the Multi-Classroom Leadership model as the best fit for their schools.
+The three Opportunity Culture schools—Buena Vista Elementary, Robert Churchwell Museum Magnet Elementary and Bailey STEM Magnet Middle School—created school design teams of teachers and administrators that selected the Multi-Classroom Leadership model.
 Under this model, an excellent teacher reaches more students with excellence by continuing to teach while leading a team of teachers, helping them develop and excel through extensive co-planning, co-teaching, and feedback on the job.
-Accountable for the learning results of all the students in the “pod,” the teacher-leader earns more—through regular funding, not temporary grants.
+Accountable for the learning results of all the team’s students, the teacher-leader earns more—through regular funding, not temporary grants.

 Watch this video of Multi-classroom leaders in Opportunity Culture schools in Metro Nashville sharing thoughts about why they love their jobs.

 Watch principals of two Opportunity Culture schools in Metro Nashville discuss why an Opportunity Culture is the “it factor” in changing the game for teachers and students.

 Watch teachers on multi-classroom leader teams in Metro Nashville Opportunity Culture schools explaining why they love their collaborative teams.